 For those who wish to participate, there's even a non-denominational worship service Sunday at 7 am.
 Glenn usually has a naval- or game-related parable in his low-key message.
 I recommend it even for non-Christians.

-Glenn Petroski, the last official Avalon Hill-designated rules-keeper for Victory in the Pacific, is the able and friendly GM.
+Glenn Petroski, the last official Avalon Hill-designated rules-keeper for Victory in the Pacific, is the creator of the convention.
 His questions and clarifications are the official last word at every major face-to-face and PBEM tournament for good reason!
 The rest of the Petroski family often supports the weekend with visits, cookies, and more.

-At just $60 (including three awesome meals), the Midwest Open is the best convention money spent.
-It also helps that the convention hotel includes breakfast (where you'll meet up with all your fellow gamers).
+At just $95 (including four awesome meals), the Midwest Open is the best convention money spent.
 Most attendees are willing to share a room or rides!
 Don't miss it!

 Go to the Midwest Open Online Tournament Site